lazyvar/wittgenlang/language-overview.md

 !doc """
 Standard math operations include addition (+), subtraction (-), multiplication (*), division (/),
 modulo (%), exponentiation (^), and integer division (//).
-There are also shorthand operators for incrementing and decrementing.
 """

 number-a #Number is 5